 Spelling Connections provides all students the missing piece to the literacy puzzle: explicit spelling instruction and word work.
 With Spelling Connections, students will retain, internalize, and transfer valuable spelling knowledge for improved results in all areas of literacy-in the classroom and beyond.
 This spelling curriculum provides complete, meaningful instruction and practice including differentiated word sorts to promote higher-level skill development in thinking, phonics/vocabulary, reading, and writing.
 It also includes diagnostic, formative, and summative assessments to monitor progress.
 Spelling Connections integrates technology tools for engaging, relevant spelling instruction and practice that all students will enjoy.

-With the CELA Standards and key resources in place, our team is now creating our scope and sequence documents, unit plans, lesson plans, and assessments to assess student mastery.
-As students progress through the curriculum, if they do not master a mastery standard, they will have the opportunity to receive further instruction.
-This will be done on an individual student basis where student’s performance is compared to their own past performance on a regular basis.
-Through this process, they will receive continual positive reinforcement as they grow in their performance on the standards.
-Additionally, their learning will be far more efficient as they can go back and re-learn content specific for them or be pushed to excel beyond the current classroom content through enrichment opportunities.
+As students progress through the curriculum, if they do not master a mastery standard, they have the opportunity to receive further instruction.
+This is done on an individual student basis where student’s performance is compared to their own past performance on a regular basis.
+Through this process, they receive continual positive reinforcement as they grow in their performance on the standards.
+Additionally, their learning is far more efficient as they can go back and re-learn content specific for them or are pushed to excel beyond the current classroom content through enrichment opportunities.

-Once students are reaching mastery, they will then have the opportunity to deepen their understanding of the content and grow in their leadership capacity through opportunities to help teach the content to others.
-Additionally, they will be given numerous enrichment learning activities allowing them to apply content learned, synthesize it across other curricular programs, and utilize it to lead and serve others.
+Once students are reaching mastery, they have the opportunity to deepen their understanding of the content and grow in their leadership capacity through opportunities to help teach the content to others.
+Additionally, they are given numerous enrichment learning activities allowing them to apply content learned, synthesize it across other curricular programs, and utilize it to lead and serve others.